unoplatform/uno.extensions/doc/Reactive/Reactive.md

 Neither `IObservable<T>` nor `IAsyncEnumerable<T>` have such metadata mechanism for produced values, that is the purpose of `IFeed<T>`.

-With data, `IFeed<T>` currently does supports 2 main metadata (named “axis”):
+With data, `IFeed<T>` currently does supports 3 main metadata (named “axis”):
-•	Error: If there is any exception linked to the current data
+* Error: If there is any exception linked to the current data
-•	Progress: We indicates that the current data is transient or final.
+* Progress: We indicates that the current data is transient or final.
-But we do also have a metadata about the data itself:
+* Data: This represents the _data_ itself, but also adds an information about it.
+	It wraps the value into an `Option<T>` that adds the ability to make distinction between the different state of the value:
-•	Some: The _feed_ does have a valid data.
+		- Some: Represents a valid data.
-•	None: There is no data to display.
+		- None: Indicates that a value has been loaded, but should be consider as empty, and we should not be rendered as is in the UI.
 In our example, when you cannot ship to the selected country.
-•	Undefined: There is no info about the data, typically because we are asynchronously loading it.
+		- Undefined: This represents a missing value, i.e. there is no info about the data yet.
+Typically this is because we are asynchronously loading it.

 Here is a diagram of common messages produced by a feed when asynchronously loading data:

 > Keep in mind that this is only an example of the common case, but each _axis_ is independent and can change from one state to another.
 There is no restriction between states.

 ## API